Theory

 Make use of

 How and when to use extended chords?
-9th, 11th and 13th chords are often used as substitutions for regular triads, seventh chords and other extended chords.
+9th, 11th and 13th chords are often used as substitutions for triads and dominant seventh chords.
 This is a standard approach in jazz.
-There are no specific rules in which ways substitutions can be made as long as they keep the same root note: C7 could be substituted for C9, A9 could be substituted for A11 and B11 could be substituted for B13 et cetera.
+There are no strict rules in which ways substitutions can be made as long as they keep the same root note: C7 could be substituted for C9, A9 could be substituted for A11 and B11 could be substituted for B13 et cetera.

 Chord categories